 The tradeoffs: As an Emerging Scholar, you will be expected to show initiative, troubleshoot, and (after being trained) sometimes work independently while contributing to a project.
 There will not be down time that is sometimes available during other jobs for doing homework.
 Some Emerging Scholars have said that having a job like this feels like they are enrolled in an extra class, because you will be thinking a lot while you work.

 No, if you’re not interested in Emerging Scholars, there are many other jobs on campus and students with Federal Work-Study awards are often given preference in the application process.
-You can learn more about part-time jobs here: http://career.ku.edu/ptjobs There will be a part-time job fair in August and on-campus jobs for the fall will be added to this website throughout the summer: http://employment.ku.edu/
+You can learn more about part-time jobs here.
+There is a part-time job fair in August and links to on-campus and off-campus jobs here.

 Students cannot apply to receive an Undergraduate Research Award (UGRA) for the same semester that they are being paid as an Emerging Scholar.
 However, Emerging Scholars might consider applying for an UGRA for the summer, since the Emerging Scholars Program does not provide funding then.